 *At least in theory!
 Sometimes botanical names do change.
 See Why Do Plant Names Change? for an explanation.

-I run into the problem of common names all the time when I answer gardening questions.
-When someone asks me about growing a “Lady’s Slipper”, does he or she mean an orchid (Cypripedium), a potted plant (Calceolaria) or a perennial (Aconitum)?.
+I run into the problem of common names all the time when I answer gardening questions, especially on the radio, when I really have to think fast.
+When someone asks me about growing a “Lady’s Slipper,” does he or she mean an orchid (Cypripedium), a potted plant (Calceolaria) or a perennial (Aconitum)?.
 “Devil’s tobacco” can be Symplocarpus foetidus, Arctium lappa, Verbascum thapsus or even Cannabis sativus!
-Even the word “lilac”, which any Northern gardener would automatically associate with the large shrub with fragrant flowers (Syringa), is used for Ceanothus, a large shrub without any fragrance whatsoever, in warmer climates where Syringa doesn’t grow.
+Even the word “lilac,” which any Northern gardener would automatically associate with the large shrub with fragrant flowers (Syringa), is used for Ceanothus, a large shrub without any fragrance whatsoever, or even a small, equally scentless tree, Lagerstroemia, in warmer climates where Syringa doesn’t grow.

 Common names may in fact be too common, so much so you really don’t know what plant is involved.
 For me, they’re a real tower of Babel!
 On the contrary, even when you travel to the end of the world and have to deal with a gardener who speaks only Uzbek or Japanese, if you know the botanical name, you can still communicate, because botanical names are international.